wi6y/DMR2YSF/README.md

+# Note

+This repository will not be updated.
+Please see the new repository for cross-mode conversion tools: [MMDVM_CM](https://github.com/juribeparada/MMDVM_CM)

 # Description

 This is the source code of DMR2YSF, a software for digital voice conversion from DMR to Yaesu System Fusion digital mode, based on Jonathan G4KLX's [MMDVM](https://github.com/g4klx) software.